vmware/vic/doc/user_doc/vic_admin/list_vch.md

 1. On the system on which you run `vic-machine`, navigate to the directory that contains the `vic-machine` utility.
 2. Run the `vic-machine ls` command.

    To obtain a list of all virtual container hosts that are running on an ESXi host or vCenter Server instance, you must provide the address of the target ESXi host or vCenter Server.
 You must specify the username and optionally the password, either in the `target` option or separately in the `user` and `password` options.
-You must also specify the thumbprint of the vCenter Server instance or ESXi host in the `thumbprint` option.
+If your vSphere environment uses untrusted, self-signed certificates, you must also specify the thumbprint of the vCenter Server instance or ESXi host in the `thumbprint` option.

   <pre>$ vic-machine<i>-darwin</i><i>-linux</i><i>-windows</i> ls
 --target <i>esxi_host_address</i>